JosepLleal/Research_Buff_Manager/docs/README.md

 ## What is a Buff?
 Before explaining what a Buff really is, I want to introduce the therm **status effect**:

 "A **status effect** is a modification to a game character’s original set of stats that usually comes into play when special powers and abilities are used.
-The term **status effect** can be applied both to changes that provide a character an advantage (increased attributes, defensive barriers, regeneration), and those that hinder the character (decreased attributes, incapacitation, degeneration)." *Wikipedia*
+The term **status effect** can be applied both to changes that provide a character an advantage (increased attributes, defensive barriers, regeneration), and those that hinder the character (decreased attributes, incapability, degeneration)." *Wikipedia*

 With this definition we can clearly distinguish two types of status effects, the ones that provide an **advantage** and the others that provide a **disadvantage**: